guillainbisimwa/Ruby-ata-structures-and-algorithms-/README.md

 ### 8. Binary Tree Level Order Traversal [source](https://leetcode.com/problems/binary-tree-level-order-traversal/)

 Given the `root` of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).

+### 9. Binary Tree Maximum Path Sum

+A path in a binary tree is a sequence of nodes where each pair of adjacent nodes in the sequence has an edge connecting them.
+A node can only appear in the sequence at most once.
+Note that the path does not need to pass through the root.

+The path sum of a path is the sum of the node's values in the path.

+Given the `root` of a binary tree, return the maximum path sum of any path.